osmanozts/home-office-tracker/README.md

 ### Session History

-Past sessions can be viewed in the "Session History" tab.
+Past sessions can be viewed in the "Session History" section.
 The app fetches the session data from the `homeoffice_sessions` table, displaying the session details, such as start and end times, and the duration.

-### Realtime Updates

-The app uses Supabase Realtime to listen for updates to the `homeoffice_sessions` table.
-Whenever a session is updated (e.g., marked as stopped), the session history is automatically refreshed and displayed in real-time without a manual reload.

 ## Tech Stack